 Affiliations:

-Add this section to highlight the industry-relevant associations to which you belong.
+Add this section to highlight the industry-relevant associations you belong to.

 -